-While the trend was present in the industry well before 2020, the fact that simply selling a product to a customer isn’t enough anymore in terms of servicing will come into the forefront in the near future.
+While the trend was present in the industry well before 2020, the fact that simply selling a product to a customer isn’t enough anymore in terms of servicing will come to the forefront in the near future.

 Whether it’s post-purchase follow-up calls or customers’ contacting your business or customer support centre, you should always be aware of each individual customer’s history with your brand.

-Using a centralised CRM platform which will allow you to gather, segment and comb through customer data as calls and emails come into your contact centre or support department will do wonders for your retention and brand image in 2020.
+Using a centralised CRM platform that will allow you to gather, segment and comb through customer data as calls and emails come into your contact centre or support department will do wonders for your retention and brand image in 2020.